 In order to ensure impartiality in the selection of manuscripts for publication, all papers deemed appropriate for JMHS will be sent out anonymously to reviewers.
 To protect anonymity, authors should submit a separate cover page with the manuscript title and author names, affiliations and contact information.
 Authors should also remove names and affiliations from the Executive Summary, manuscript and/or tables and figures.

 JMHS has the right to first publication of all submitted manuscripts.
 Manuscripts should not be submitted simultaneously to another publication.
 Submission of a manuscript to JMHS is taken to indicate the author’s commitment to publish in JMHS.
 No paper known to be under review by any other journal will be reviewed by JMHS.
 However, JMHS will consider policy papers based on previously published or posted research.
 Authors will not be paid for accepted manuscripts.
 If manuscripts are accepted and published, all rights, including subsidiary rights, will be owned by CMS.
 However, the author will retain the right to use his or her article without charge in any book of which he/she is the author or editor after it has appeared in JMHS.
+There are no submission fees or article-processing charges to publish in this journal.

 Preparation and Submission of Copy